Drive storage and free space

 so.
 As before, if a problem is found it will

 appear in red - make a note of it.
 If you have the opportunity to

 If you startup to a date/time error message, your desktop

-are readily available but may require partial disassembly for access.
+are readily available for desktop Macs, but will require disassembly

-Login Items (or Startup Items) and make sure there isn't something
+Login Items and see if there is something

 launching on startup that might be the culprit.
 NOTE: Now is not the